 Detox alone is not a “cure” for addiction.
 Medical detox merely stabilizes you, so that you can focus on an ongoing treatment plan.
 Addiction is a chronic, progressive, relapsing disease that requires integrated treatment to manage, and long-term abstinence from drugs and alcohol is a feat that requires extensive self-exploration through counseling, learning and implementing behavioral techniques, and maintaining good healthcare and self-care.

 During the first 90 days after you quit using, you are at your most vulnerable to relapse—and also at high risk of overdose due to your newly lowered tolerance.
 Getting quality, professional addiction treatment from a comprehensive rehabilitation program is crucial during this time.
 Individual, group, and family counseling can greatly decrease your risk of returning to substance misuse by helping you work through issues and teaching you new ways of coping with stress and conflict.
 It can help you identify triggers, and learn how to avoid them, as well as what to do when you can’t avoid them.

 Peer support groups, whether they be group therapy sessions led by a counselor, or addiction support groups such as 12-step programs, can help you learn by example.
 These groups can motivate your continued progress by connecting you with others who understand your experiences, and who accept you as part of a larger, supportive community.
 Even after discharge from a detox treatment program, these free addiction support groups can become a part of an overall way of life that will keep you drug and alcohol-free for good.

-Call 800-483-2193 now to find a medical detox center or addiction treatment program that meets your needs.
+Call 866-351-3840(Who Answers?) now to find a medical detox center or addiction treatment program that meets your needs.